craftercms/docs/source/reference/modules/studio/security.rst

     :label: Since
     :version: 4.0.3

-Crafter Studio can be configured to support SAML2 SSO out of the box without using any additional plugin.
+Crafter Studio can be configured to support SAML2 SSO out of the box without using any additional plugins.

 .. important::
    *This document only applies to* **CrafterCMS version 4.0.3 and later** |br|